lymbada/Floatplane-Downloader-Docker/README.md

 Well this is only an initial build, currently the container runs, but you do need to manually configure the internal 'settings.json' file, because the commandline prompting doesn't work.

 ## Version
 Autobuild should have the latest build at the time that the particular last update was made.
-Versions are also supported where the GitHub tag = "version-(version)"
+Versions are also supported where the GitHub tag = "version-(version)".